singaround/songbook/songs/away-santianna-away-santianna.md

   - song
 date: 2019-03-13T22:54:34.527Z
 ---
-The Navy would never have a lass at sea
+The Navy would never have a lass at sea\

-Away Santianna
+_Away Santianna_\

-So I went in search of piracy
+So I went in search of piracy\

-Along the coast of Mexico
+_Along the coast of Mexico_

-So heave her up and away we'll go, Heave away Santianna!
+So heave her up and away we'll go\
+_Heave away Santianna_\

-To Mexico where the warm winds blow, Along the coast of Mexico
+To Mexico where the warm winds blow\
+_Along the coast of Mexico_

-And now we sail the Southern Seas
+And now we sail the Southern Seas\

-Away Santianna
+_Away Santianna_

-And we'll have those lady-lads on their knees
+And we'll have those lads down on their knees\

-Along the coast of Mexico
+_Along the coast of Mexico_

-In Mexico I want to be
+In Mexico I want to be\

-Away Santianna
+_Away Santianna_\

-With a cask of rum on a drinkin' spree
+With a cask of rum on a drinkin' spree\

-Along the coast of Mexico
+_Along the coast of Mexico_\
+\

-When I was a young lass singing prime
+When I was a young lass singing prime\

-Away Santianna
+_Away Santianna_\

-I had them Irish lads two at a time
+I had them Irish lads two at a time\

-Along the coast of Mexico
+_Along the coast of Mexico_

-But I'd never leave the sea to settle down
+But I'd never leave the sea to settle down\

-Away Santianna
+_Away Santianna_\

-When I can have a lad in every town
+When I can have a man in every town\

-Along the coast of Mexico
+_Along the coast of Mexico_

-Though the times is hard and the riches low
+Though the times is hard and the riches low\

-Away Santianna
+_Away Santianna_\

-Ah but we pirates must all "row and yo”
+Ah but we pirates must all "row and yo”\

-Along the coast of Mexico
+_Along the coast of Mexico_